Considering Best Practices for Chaos Engineering in Google Cloud - Practical Application of Fault Injection

 Sample workflow: pod-delete

 Let's try running the above workflow.
-This time, we'll perform a failure test to delete the unused chaos-exporter.
-By the way, this workflow has an ID specific to the Litmus execution environment, so even if you copy and paste it as is, it will not work in other environments.
+This time, we'll perform a failure test by deleting chaos-exporter, which is not needed.
+Incidentally, this workflow has an ID specific to the Litmus execution environment, so it won't work in other environments if you simply copy and paste it.
 Please apply the workflow you created in your own environment.

-When you apply the workflow, you will see that three custom resources have been created and multiple Pods are running.
-If something is not working properly for some reason, check the status of these resources.
+When you apply the workflow, you'll see that three custom resources are created and multiple Pods are running.
+If something isn't working correctly for any reason, check the status of these resources.

 Completed

-At the beginning, I introduced the fault test items to be performed with LitmusChaos, and now I will implement a workflow to inject these faults.
-I implemented it in one workflow.
-Splitting the workflow into files could result in writing similar processes repeatedly, so I have combined them into one.
-The YAML file would be huge, so I will explain it in a flow diagram like this.
+I introduced the fault test items to be performed with LitmusChaos at the beginning, and now we will implement the workflow to inject these faults.
+I implemented it in a single workflow.
+Splitting the workflow into files could lead to repeating similar processes, so I combined them into one.
+The YAML file is quite large, so I will explain it with a flowchart like this.

 --wait